 The very first PVC figures of Rowlf and Kermit were made by Schleich in 1979

-Bendy Toys and Fisher-Price were both the first to market Fozzie Bear in 1977.
-Bendy Toys offered a sponge shaped toy puppet head of Fozzie in 1977, while Fisher-Price made a plush doll in 1977.
+Fisher-Price was the first to market a doll of Fozzie Bear in 1976.
+Bendy Toys offered a sponge shaped toy puppet head of Fozzie in 1977.
 Bendy Toys also made a small Fozzie doll but it is still unknown if the toy was offered in 1977 or 1978.
-Therefore it is not yet clear which company was the first to produce a doll of the character.
 Although the Fisher-Price Fozzie Bear puppet released in 1978 was not the first toy puppet of the character to be marketed, it was the first fabric toy mouth puppet (or hand puppet) to be made.
 Fisher-Price also made the first Fozzie Bear action figure in 1978.
 Palitoy made the first finger puppet of Fozzie in 1978 (sold only in Europe), however one could argue that the Bendy Toys Fozzie head from 1977, noted above, also qualifies as a finger puppet.
 Schleich made the first PVC figure of Fozzie Bear in 1979.

 Fisher-Price Fozzie Bear doll from 1977.